ku-sldg/am-cakeml/README.md

 # Building

 ## How to
 [Download](https://cakeml.org/download.html) and build the 64-bit version of the CakeML compiler (It should include a makefile, just type `make cake`).
 The makefile for this project assumes the cake compiler and `basis_ffi.c` to be in the directory `~/cake-x64-64`.
-If you want to put it somewhere else, just change the `CAKE_DIR` variable in the makefile accordingly.
+If you want to put it somewhere else, just change the `CAKE_DIR` variable in the makefile, or override the variable when you invoke the makefile (e.g. `make CAKE_DIR=/someOtherLocation/cake-x64-64"`).

-To build this project, type `make`.
+Typing `make` will build the `apdt` executable.

 ## Platforms
 Currently, this project should run under Linux and macOS*.
 Eventually, we will support seL4 as well.

-*The project _should_ run on macOS, but is only currently tested on Linux.
+\*This project _should_ run on macOS, but is more frequently tested on Linux.
 Let me know if you have any problems running under macOS.

+## Compiling with CompCert
+You can replace gcc with CompCert by overriding the `CC` makefile variable from the command-line, i.e. `make CC=ccomp`.
+However, you will need to make a slight modification to `basis_ffi.c` for it to compile.
+Just add `#include <sys/stat.h>` to the top of the file with the other includes.

 ## Why are you using the sml file extension for CakeML files?
 To make use of sml syntax highlighting.